 Don’t get me wrong– there are downsides, like the tired and sore legs, the constant hunger and the accidental weigh gain.
 Yup, that’s right.
 Running 30-40 miles each week may result in GAINING a few pounds.
 Exercising more = weight gain?!?
 It happens to many runners, and I’ll tell you why.

-You ate too many carbs.
+1 You eat too many carbs.

 Because they provide energy for running, carbs are the most important aspect of a runner’s diet [Find out how many you need and when to eat them in The No-Brainer Nutrition Guide For Every Runner].
 While carbs come from bread and grains, they also come from beans, legumes, fruits and vegetables.
 The only problem is that it’s difficult to eat fiber-rich foods, like brussels sprouts, cauliflower and beans, because they might bother your stomach during a run.